kimbo128/contextmanager/README.md

 // Load context for the project loadcontext(entityName="MyProject", entityType="project")

-// Create a component for the project buildcontext(type="entities", data={
+// Create a component for the project and set its status to active buildcontext(type="entities", data={
   "entityType": "component",
   "name": "AuthService",